Skip to main content

 The Literacy Link: Enhancing Communication and Vocabulary

-At Hyett Education, we know the power of learning through stories, which is why we have developed extension activities based on the story Lost and Found by Oliver Jeffers.
+Stories are powerful, so we have developed extension activities based on the story Lost and Found by Oliver Jeffers.
 This narrative-based extension supports the workshop’s cross-curricular success and is ideal for schools opting for more in-depth, longer sessions.

 Through the story-based extension activities, children not only become engineers and designers, but also gain an understanding of the world through expanding their knowledge of different environments and weather by exploring Antarctica and comparing this to their home.
 As is the case with the main session’s objectives, the extension activities allow for further vocabulary development through discussions that naturally introduce and reinforce new words around the stories, such as ports, docks, and harbours.